kkYrusobad/TheMounter/README.md

 ## Mounts...
 Why?

 Suppose we have a network drive mounted with ip-1 (not connected to the VPN).
-Now if we connect to VPN without unmounting the drive first, mount point won't work as intended.
+Now if we connect to VPN without unmounting the drive first, mount point won't work as intended because of the public IP change (say ip-2).
+Changing public IPs like this makes applications running processes dependent on volume and directory end point unusable (fusermount can be used to umount volume in this case).

 ### Solution?